About this website

 Used sources and references:

 For the general references (=R) to sources used in the pages see.
 For the references to internet pages (=iR) see.
-For additional references (=aR) used for the partaking artists see at the bottom of the main page on that artist.
+For additional references (=aR) used for the partaking artists and other items see at the bottom of the main page on that artist / item.
 Because of limited resources and limited acces to specialised libraries many of my sources are quite old.
 I assume that the pictures I used are Public Domain (see).
 I also assume that it is legal to use different sources when they are referred to properly.
 I try to do this with my own system (see above) to maintain the readability of this website.
 I try to render my sources as good as possible and in this way I like to honour these writers and providers of pictures.
 If I do it in an improper or unauthorized way, please let me know.
 For my email-address see above.

 If you want to share an announcement on an exposition or book on Impressionism or one of the impressionist painters please let me know.
 If I think it’s proper I will place a link here below to a website with additional information.
 It’s for free.
 For my email-address see above.